configcat/configcat-publicapi-go-client/README.md

 If you prefer the swagger documentation, you can find it here: [Swagger UI](https://test-api.configcat.com/swagger).

 The API is based on HTTP REST, uses resource-oriented URLs, status codes and supports JSON format.

-Do not use this API for accessing and evaluating feature flag values.
-Use the [SDKs instead](https://configcat.com/docs/sdk-reference/overview).
+**Important:** Do not use this API for accessing and evaluating feature flag values.
+Use the [SDKs](https://configcat.com/docs/sdk-reference/overview) or the [ConfigCat Proxy](https://configcat.com/docs/advanced/proxy/proxy-overview/) instead.

 # OpenAPI Specification